 A country-by-country guide to the current Covid travel restrictions in Central America.
 What requirements are there to enter each country?
 Compare your Central American country to its neighbors.

-All nationalities allowed to visit Belize before the pandemic are welcome again now, as long as they follow the following protocols: Provide a negative (PCR only) Covid test performed within 96 hours of arrival.
+All nationalities allowed to visit Belize before the pandemic are welcome, as long as they follow the following protocols: Provide a negative (PCR only) Covid test performed within 96 hours of arrival.
 Belize also accepts the results of rapid antigen tests, although they need to be taken within 48 hours of travel.
 Both types of test are applicable to everyone over the age of five.
 If you are traveling to Belize from India or Bangladesh, you are prohibited from entry at this time.

 So let’s recap that for clarity:

 - You can provide a PCR test taken within 96 hours prior to traveling.